tjchase34/tjchase34.github.io/_pages/about.md

 				AAS/AIAA Astrodynamics Specialist Conference, 2022 (Oral Presentation)
 			</div>
 			<div class='paper-desc'>
-				In this work, we introduce You Only Crash Once (YOCO), a deep learning-based visual hazardous terrain detection and classification technique for autonomous spacecraft planetary landings.
+				In this work, we introduce You Only Crash Once (YOCO), a learning-based visual hazardous terrain detection and classification technique for autonomous spacecraft planetary landings.
 Through the use of unsupervised domain adaptation we tailor YOCO for training by simulation, removing the need for real-world annotated data and expensive mission surveying phases.
 We further improve the transfer of representative terrain knowledge between simulation and the real world through visual similarity clustering.
 We demonstrate the utility of YOCO through a series of terrestrial and extraterrestrial simulation-to-real experiments and show substantial improvements toward the ability to both detect and accurately classify instances of planetary terrain.
 			</div>
 			<div class='paper-links'>
 				<a href="https://arxiv.org/abs/2303.04891" target="_blank">[Arxiv]</a>